yinheng996/r2table_nav/README.md

     mqtt_topic_docking = "docking" # topic to subscribe to for docking

 ## Running the Code
-A total of 3 terminals would be required to run the code, in addition to the MQTT X desktop client.
-Ensure that Wifi connection is established and the ESP32, Laptop and TurtleBot are all in the same Wifi connection.
+A total of __3 terminals__ would be required to run the code, in addition to the __MQTT X desktop client__. <br/> Prior to commencing the operation, ensure that a stable WiFi connection is established and that all devices, including the ESP32, laptop, and TurtleBot, are connected to the same WiFi network.
+It is critical to verify that all electrical connections are secure, and all mechanical mountings on both the TurtleBot and Dispenser are firmly in place before initiating the operation. <br/>
+__To ensure reliable and safe performance, it is advised to avoid any physical contact with the system during operation.__ <br>
 ##### In Terminal 1: To bring up TurtleBot3
     ssh ubuntu@<RPi IP address>
     roslaunch turtlebot3_bringup turtlebot3_robot.launch